desertrose89/IU4.4.6Miniproject_PowerBI/README.md

 **Assignment** : Create a visualization dashboard to track important KPIs of the plant's operational process
 1. Calculate the below listed KPIs(measures) using DAX [45 – 60 mins] [Marks: 30]
 2. Create charts to track the overall trend of the above calculated metrics over the given time period.
 Also, create a KPI card highlighting the overall values for each KPIs across the given time period in the data [90 – 120 mins] [Marks: 50]
-3. Create list of filters at top of the dashboard to filter for the above designed metrics tracker [20 - 40 mins] [Marks: 20]
+3. Create list of filters at top of the dashboard to filter for the above designed metrics tracker [20 - 40 mins] [Marks: 20] <br>
-I. Line ID
+I. Line ID<br>
 II.
-Team ID
+Team ID<br>
 III.
 Date
 4. Bonus Question: Is there a correlation between (i) total production and scrap pieces produced, (ii) total production and rework pieces?
 What is the magnitude of correlation?
 [25 - 40 mins]

+**Expectations** :
+1. Use Power Query and DAX
+2. Create new columns/ calculated field in Power BI using pre-existing columns and formulae
+3. Create charts to analyze data i.e., scatter plot, line chart, KPIs, etc.
+4. Adding images, filters, scroll bars in the dashboard to make dynamic visualizations